lruhlen/panopticon/README.md

 -----

-## Prepare your body for front end development
+## Prepare for front end development
 This is for Mac.
 If you're not on Mac, you're hosed.

 1. Install Postgres (postgresapp.com)